John Carter (English musician): Biography

 In the following years, Carter released records under many names: Stamford Bridge (number 47 with "Chelsea"), Scarecrow and Stormy Petrel.
 He also released a single, "Cowboy Convention", as the Ohio Express, an American bubblegum group.
 A hit came in 1974 with "Beach Baby" – Carter/Shakespeare by First Class in 1974.
 The record also charted in Europe, Australia and South Africa.
 Another song written by Carter and his wife Gill Shakespeare was "Dreams Are Ten A Penny" by Kincade which was successful on in Europe.
 After two First Class albums, Carter started concentrating on writing advertising jingles.
 Among his work are commercials for British European Airways, Vauxhall Motors, and, for Rowntree's, the 1974 children's song "Please Yourself", which introduced a band of four toy characters based on the four different types of Tots sweets: Jerry Joe, vocals (Jelly); Tom, guitar (Tiger); Tim, drums (Teddy); Candy-Doll, keyboards (Candy).
 His last shot at a hit single was in 1977 as Starbreaker with "Sound of Summer", which itself began life as music in a commercial for Butlin's.

 In more recent times, Carter has been managing the marketing of his back catalogue through Sunny Records, releasing many songs that were never released at the time of recording.
 This includes Stamford Bridge's albums Come Up And See Us Sometime and The First Day of Your Life (1997).

 Carter worked with Micky Keen and Robin Shaw and as a result of this collaboration they released two albums, Men From The Ministry and Midsummer Nights Dreaming (2005).

 In late 2005, Carter released the compilation album; John Carter – A Rose by any Other Name (2005).

 In the mid-eighties, John served on the Council of the British Academy of Composers and songwriters and the council as a writer-member of the Performing Right Society.

-He currently runs, with his wife Gill, his own publishing company and record production company, which concentrates on compiling and promoting his enormous back-catalogue of songs and records.
+He currently runs, with his wife Gill, his own publishing company and record production company, which concentrates on compiling and promoting his own back-catalogue of songs and records.